potapovDim/json-fake-server/Readme.md

   "path": "/example/:param1/:param2", // required field, params can be presented here "status": 200,                      // status in option field, default is 200

+   "authorization":{                  // if full server model inludes authorization property, this will take part
+                                      // in our endpoint response
+    "unauthorized": {                 // this property will be used as body for respose if request does not have credentials,
+                                      // unauthorized is optional, default is {unauthorized: 'unauthorized'}
+      "foo": "bar"
+    },                                // status what will be used, it is optional, default is 401 "status": 401,                    //
+    "token":"testToken"               //
+  },

   "params_response": {                // params_response is optional, it required if you want to work with
     "response": {                     // properties of this object shoulb be equal params declaration in url "allParamsAreEqual": {        // for example our path is "/example/:param1/:param2"